In the interior of a solid ball of matter with uniform density, the Newtonian gravitational potential takes the simple form:

 but we only need to sweep s over half of the unit sphere, because half the directions at the vertex just hit the boundary immediately.

-However, it turns out that we do not need to perform this integration at all!
-If we take the derivative of the integrand we used to evaluate U0 with respect to one of the semi-axis lengths, we find:
+However, another property of dΨa lets us compute the potential fairly easily, without performing any further integration.
+If we take the derivative of the integrand we used to evaluate Ψ0 with respect to one of the semi-axis lengths, we find:

 = ∂a (1 / (sx2/a2 + sy2/b2 + sz2/c2))